Inedo/inedo-docs/Content/proget/feeds/universal/universal-packages.md

 </pre>
 </td></tr><table>

-You could create this package file manually or using one of the free and open source [Universal Packaging Tools](#tools).
+You could create this package file manually or using one of the free and open-source [Universal Packaging Tools](#tools).
 For example:

 ```bash
 $ upack pack .\my-app --name=my-app --version=1.3.9